PitPik/scrollHandler/README.md

  - possible callbacks for 'per cycle' calculations / manipulations
  - automatically adds containers if added to the DOM

 In the [demo](http://dematte.at/scrollHandler) you can see how to make smooth parallax effects with almost no JS effort and very little DOM tree access.
+You'll also see that, for example in the paralaxCallback function, we set the translateY value every 100ms (time is set by option) and use css's transition: transform .1s ease-out; to make it a smooth animation.
+This way the browser has to do all the animations and that's way faster then doing it in javaScript.
+The fact that MS stopped supporting IE8, 9, 10 so we now can use transitions makes this a future-oriented technique for fast and smooth scrolling effects.

 ## Usage